 Setting a large line width (e.g., >15) gives rise to the chance of 'straight line artefacts', which are caused by the small (close to zero) upper threshold of filtering response.

 Line Width Step

-This parameter controls the sampling factor for line widths between the minimum and the maximum line width.
+This parameter controls the sampling factor for line widths between the minimum and the maximum line widths.
 It allows for increasing the line width by step larger than 1.